-Our primary concern is the advancement of investigative methodologies that lead to effective cures and treatments for human diseases.
-As such, AFMA is opposed to research modalities that have been shown to be scientifically invalid—specifically, the use of animals as predictive models (also known as causal analogical models) for humans relative to drug and disease response.
+While our primary focus is the advancement of investigative methodologies that lead to cures and treatments for human diseases, we are also concerned with research areas that overlap and influence these methodologies.
+As such, AFMA is opposed to research practices that have been shown to be scientifically invalid—specifically, the use of animals as predictive models (also known as causal analogical models) for human response to drug and disease.